Fontys-AdventureWorksCase/big-data/neo4j/README.md

 Peak memory usage: 1.004GiB
 ```

 NB: The neo4j community edition only allows access to 1 database.
-You need to set in the config file which database you want to use before you start the container.
+You need to set in the config file which database you want to use.

 `local:~/big-data/neo4j$ nano volumes/conf/neo4j.conf`